junobuild/docs/docs/comparison/vs-vercel.md

 # What makes Juno a great Vercel alternative

-Vercel defined modern frontend deployment.
+Vercel has been a default choice for frontend teams building with Next.js.
 It's fast, convenient, and delivers a world-class developer experience.
 For teams prioritizing raw speed and integration with the centralized cloud ecosystem, Vercel is the established leader.

 But what if you need more than just speed?
 What if you need true ownership, control over your infrastructure, and a platform that won't lock you in?

 This is where Juno steps in.
-As an open-source, next-generation serverless platform, Juno is a powerful Vercel alternative that gives you the convenience of serverless deployment with the control of self-hosting.
-It's built for developers who want to escape the limits of the centralized cloud.
+It's is an open-source, next-gen serverless platform to build, deploy, and run modern apps with the privacy and control of self-hosting — without the infrastructure headache.

 ---